US defends delay in grounding Boeing 737 Max

 Following the US move, Brazil also grounded the Max planes, becoming the first major Latin American nation to do so in the wake of the Ethiopian Airlines disaster.

-In a statement, Brazilian air travel regulator ANAC said it made its decision after consulting with US authorities, Boeing, and local carriers.
+In a statement, the National Civil Aviation Agency of Brazil said it made its decision after consulting the US authorities, Boeing and local carriers.

-Across America, passengers on cancelled flights queued at airport counters, called customer service hotlines or went onto airline websites and were re-booked on different flights or put on other planes.
+Across America, passengers on cancelled flights queued at airport counters, called customer service hotlines or visited airline websites and were rebooked on different flights or put on other planes.

-Southwest passengers, for instance, were allowed to reschedule their flights within 14 days of their original travel date at no additional cost.
+Passengers of Southwest Airlines, for instance, were allowed to reschedule their flights within 14 days of their original travel dates at no additional cost.

-Other jittery passengers, who had already cancelled or re-booked their flights in the days before the grounding to avoid flying on a 737 Max aircraft, also took to social media to ask for their fare difference to be refunded.
+Other passengers, who had cancelled or rebooked their flights in the days before the grounding to avoid flying on a 737 Max aircraft, took to social media to ask for the fare difference to be refunded.

 But few disruptions overall were reported, given the small proportion of Boeing 737 Max 8 and 9 aircraft in American fleets.

-The planes will remain grounded until Boeing comes up with a solution, said Mr Trump.
+Mr Trump said the planes will remain grounded until Boeing comes up with a solution.